SierraWest Backwoods Tie Mill

 Kit INCLUDES the MACK AB Flatbed

-O Scale kits begin shipping in July
+O Scale kits now shipping

-HO Scale kits begin shipping in August
+HO Scale kits begin shipping in August/September

 O Scale Backwoods Tie Mill